Links on Android Authority may earn us a commission. Learn more.

 - Kokoon Nightbuds: A wearable option for somewhere other than your wrist, Kokoon Nightbuds help you fall asleep to your favorite calming audio and monitor your rest overnight.

-One downside to the Scanwatch’s sleep tracking is that it does not monitor your sleep stages.
-Withings said it’s keeping that functionality exclusive to its sleep mat (below).
-However, if you’re looking for a wearable with a timeless aesthetic and powerful sleep tracking, the Withings Scanwatch is a good pick.
+One downside to the device’s sleep tracking is that it does not monitor your sleep stages.
+Withings keeps that functionality exclusive to its sleep mat (below).
+However, if you’re looking for a wearable with a timeless aesthetic and powerful sleep tracking, the Withings ScanWatch is a good pick.
 It’s one of our favorite wearables we’ve reviewed in the last few years.

-For starters, this is a gorgeous watch.
-Hybrid devices are the perfect way to tap into smartwatch smarts without broadcasting that you’re tracking data.
-The Withings Scanwatch utilizes such a small display it’s easy to pass off as a traditional timepiece.
-Meanwhile, the window is the perfect size to get key stats at a glance when you want them.
-However, we would have loved to see the display just a tad brighter.
+As mentioned above, a new ScanWatch 2 ($349.95 at Amazon) is now available for preorder.
+We will update this list once we are able to test the new device.
+In the meantime, the original ScanWatch is a gorgeous watch.
+Hybrid smartwatches are the perfect way to tap into smart features without broadcasting that you’re tracking data.
+The Withings ScanWatch utilizes such a small display it’s easy to pass off as a traditional timepiece.
+Meanwhile, the window is the perfect size to get key stats at a glance.

-With a stainless steel case and a sapphire glass display, the Withings Scanwatch not only looks great, but it’s also quite durable.
-We didn’t attempt to smash it, but we didn’t have to worry about cracks or scratches while exercising.
+With a stainless steel case and a sapphire glass display, the Withings ScanWatch not only looks great, but it’s also quite durable.
+We didn’t attempt to smash it during our Withings ScanWatch review, but we didn’t have to worry about cracks or scratches while exercising.
 It comes in two sizes, 38mm and 42mm, so there is likely a good fit for most wrists.
-It was, however, slightly heavier than we expected, though the weight just took some getting used to and wasn’t noticeable after a few days, even on long runs.
+It is, however, slightly heavier than we expected, though the weight just took some getting used to and wasn’t noticeable after a few days, even on long runs.

 What makes it stand out